holtgrewe/tracdox/trac-sphinx/source/Tutorial/Graphs.rst

 	   0 (Silent),1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,2,3,3,3,3,3,3,3,4 (Silent)

 	It is even simpler to use the forward algorithm in SeqAn since it needs only the HMM and the sequence as parameters and returns a single probability.
 	This is the probability of the HMM to generate the given sequence.
-The corresponding function is named :dox:`forwardAlgorithm`.
+The corresponding function is named :dox:`HmmAlgorithms#forwardAlgorithm`.

 	.. includefrags:: core/demos/tutorial/graph/graph_hmm.cpp
 	   :fragment: forward-algorithm

-	Analogously, the function :dox:`backwardAlgorithm` implements the backward algorithm in SeqAn.
+	Analogously, the function :dox:`HmmAlgorithms#backwardAlgorithm` implements the backward algorithm in SeqAn.

 	.. includefrags:: core/demos/tutorial/graph/graph_hmm.cpp
 	   :fragment: backward-algorithm